Frank Edgar OWEN #4196

-Frank was transferred to the 4th Field Company Engineers in August 1915 and rather than wait for his Company to be deployed he stowed away on a transport ship and landed at Anzac Cove on 28th August.
-For his efforts Owen was charged with conduct "to the prejudice of good order and disciple" and sentenced to 14 days field punishment no. 2 before being allowed to join his company, as a Sapper on 25 September.
+Owen was transferred to the 4th Field Company Engineers in August 1915 and rather than wait for his Company to be deployed he stowed away on a transport ship and landed at Anzac Cove on 28th August.
+For his efforts Owen was charged with conduct "to the prejudice of good order and disciple" and sentenced to 14 days field punishment no. 2 (confined to barracks) before being allowed to join his company, as a Sapper on 25 September.

-Owen remained with his unit on Gallipoli until they were evacuated in December 1915 to Mudros then Alexandria where they were encamped at Tel-el-Kebir.
+Owen remained with his unit on Gallipoli until they were evacuated to Mudros, in December 1915, then to Alexandria where they were encamped at Tel-el-Kebir.
 Owen went AWOL shortly after, no doubt celebrating their return in Cairo, and was fined for being absent without permission for 4 days.

 In March troops were remustered for duty either with their existing battalions or newly formed ones.
 Now a Driver, Owen fell ill and was admitted to hospital with bronchitis and missed his opportunity to sail for France.

-He eventually embarked for France in October 1916 but again was hospitalised.
-Owen injured his knee while on active service near Amiens in December 1916 and was evacuated to England for treatment.
+Owen eventually embarked for France in October 1916 but again was hospitalised.
+Owen then injured his knee while on active service near Amiens in December 1916 and was evacuated to England for treatment.